 • Most likely to pay someone else to handle their finances

 Corresponding marketing strategy: Providing steady and clear marketing messages such as fee disclosure

 It is the second oldest group of these 5.
 This group

 • Is the least satisfied with customer services

-• Less likely to utilize available services like internet or mobile banking
+• Less likely to utilise available services like internet or mobile banking

 • Has high concentration of accounts at other institutions

 Corresponding marketing strategy: The door is open for other institutions to entice these unsatisfied group, be that other institution for this group.